Loan repayment deferrals:

 As you know, your employees are among your most valuable assets, and being prepared to hit the ground running once the crisis passes is critical.
 This means taking steps to keep them safe and to maintain essential services.
 It also means continuing to pay them if you can afford to.
 There are two alternatives by which employers may provide financial support to their employees:

 If your business revenue has declined by 30% or more due to coronavirus, you may be eligible to apply for the JobKeeper Payment.
 The eligibility rules for employees remain unchanged.
-From 28 September 2020, businesses and not-for-profits seeking to claim the JobKeeper Payment will be required to demonstrate they have suffered an ongoing significant decline in turnover using actual rather than projected GST turnover.
+From 28 September, businesses and not-for-profits seeking to claim the JobKeeper Payment are required to demonstrate they have suffered an ongoing significant decline in turnover using actual rather than projected GST turnover.

-The payment rate of $1,500 per fortnight for eligible employees and business participants will be reduced to $1,200 per fortnight from 28 September 2020, and then to $1,000 per fortnight from 4 January 2021.
+The payment rate of $1,500 per fortnight for eligible employees and business participants has been reduced to $1,200 per fortnight from 28 September 2020, and then will reduce to $1,000 per fortnight from 4 January 2021.

-From 28 September 2020, lower payment rates will apply for employees and business participants that work fewer than 20 hours per week.
+Lower payment rates now apply for employees and business participants that work fewer than 20 hours per week.

 The JobKeeper Payment will continue to remain open to new recipients, provided they meet the eligibility requirements.